membrane/api-gateway/distribution/examples/security/padding-header/README.md

 # Padding Header

 This guide demonstrates how to use the Padding Header.
+The Padding Header is utilized to protect against [breach attacks](https://nvd.nist.gov/vuln/detail/CVE-2013-3587) on HTTPS requests by introducing random padding, which thwarts attackers from exploiting variations in encrypted content length when repeatedly sending identical requests.
 ## Running the Sample

 1. Go to the `examples/security/padding-header` directory.